 Check out our Bluehost review.

 We hope this post helped you understand what a domain name is and how it works so that you feel more confident when starting to make your own website.
-If you enjoyed this article and want to learn more about creating a website, check out our post on What is a Blog?
-Blog vs. Website & How Do They Work?
+If you enjoyed this article and want to learn more about creating a website, check out our post on Blog vs. Website & How Do They Work?
+And also get hands on the list of best domain name registrars.